codingCapricorn/Couple-Of-Self-Developed-Websites/README.md

 Built websites using HTML,CSS,wordpress,Jquery,Javascript.

-Download the "_____.zip" files and open "index" page of that particular file to see homepage of  website.
+Download the "_____.zip" files and open "index.html" page of that particular file to see homepage of  website.